victortolbert/buddies/vue/README.md

-# @victortolbert/catopia-vue
+# Can My Cat Eat That?™

+## Overview

+I've been asked by the CEO of Catopia to build their latest product: **Can My Cat Eat That?™**

+My mission is to build a small application that allows users to search and filter through common house plants to see if it’s safe for their pet to take a nibble.

 ## Features

-- [] Hand-coded HTML and CSS
-- [] Search for plants by name through use of a search bar
+- ✅  Search for plants by name through use of a search bar
-- [] Filter non-toxic and toxic plants by using a dropdown
+- ✅  Filter non-toxic and toxic plants by using a dropdown
-- [] Change the view from either a grid or list
+- ✅  Change the view from either a grid or list
-- [] Clicking on a plant image or name should show the plant’s details
+- ✅  Clicking on a plant image or name should show the plant’s details
-- [] Detail Slide Over
-- [] Detail Modal
-- [] Detail Page Route
-- [] Favorite View
-- [] List View
-- [] Grid View
-- [] Add and
-- [] Testing Library Example test
-- [] Storybook
-- [] Node / Express / JSON-Server API Mocking
-- [] Some accessibility improvements
-- [] A few microinteractions
-- Target Highlight microinteraction

 ## Build Setup